tienvv1234/react-query/README.md

 - User clicks "next page" or "previous page" button
     - Update currentPage in component state
     - React Query will automatically refetch data for the new page

+### isFetching vs isLoading
+- isFetching: the async query function hasn't resolved yet
+- isLoading: no cached data, plus inFetching

+anything isLoading is true, isFetching is also true